-While I felt a certain self-congratulatory pride having captured these words about myself and what I stand for, something didn’t sit right.
+While I felt a certain self-congratulatory pride having captured these words about myself, what I stand for, and how I want to be remembered after my death, something in the lines of my Heart Will didn’t sit right.
 I unpacked some of my discomfort with the help of this graphic created by Dr. Andrew M. Ibrahim.
 His visual, mental model for personal accountability illuminates the distinctions between three zones of becoming anti-racist; the fear zone, the learning zone and the growth zone.

-Some examples of how you know you’re in the fear zone include “I talk to others who look & think like me” and “I avoid hard questions.”
-I can identify with everything in the learning zone, such as “I recognize racism as a present & current problem” and “I educate myself about race & structural racism.”
-But when I hold myself accountable to the life I want to live and the values I espouse, I’m falling short.
+Some examples of how you know you’re in the fear zone include: “I talk to others who look & think like me” and “I avoid hard questions.”
+I can identify with everything in the learning zone, such as “I recognize racism as a present and current problem” and “I educate myself about race & structural racism.”
+But when I hold myself accountable to the life I want to live and the values I embrace, I’m falling short.
 I’ve spent some time in the growth zone, but not made it a consistent part of my life’s purpose.

 My Manifesto for Living

-I realize now, that if my Heart Will also serves as my manifesto for living, then it’s my responsibility to evaluate whether my actions align with my declared values and beliefs.
-When it comes to racism and social injustice, bullying, exclusion, and segregation, my intentions alone won’t change anything.
+I realize now that if my Heart Will also serves as my manifesto for living, as well as a part of my end-of-life planning, then it’s my responsibility to evaluate whether my actions align with my declared values and beliefs.
+When it comes to racism and social injustice, bullying, exclusion and segregation, my intentions as set out in my Heart Will alone won’t change anything.
 Doing little or nothing allows racism to continue.

 I encourage you to take a look at this graphic and consider where you stand in terms of your values, beliefs and priorities.
 Then—and this is critically important—look at the alignment between these and your actions.